WebOfTrustInfo/verifiable-news/sketchpad.md

 It is important to distinguish _resource layer intervals_ from _content layer intervals_.

 Resource layer intervals are the intervals of time that digitally-signed resources are valid or exist.
-It may be the case that a resource is only available at a URI while valid, before it expires.
+It may be the case that resources are only available at URI's while valid, before they expire.
 Resource layer fields are `issued` and `expires`.
-In the [verifiable claims data model](https://w3c.github.io/vc-data-model/), these are defined as duration of the validity of the claims of a credential and of the credential.
+In the [verifiable claims data model](https://w3c.github.io/vc-data-model/), these fields are defined as describing the duration of the validity of the claims of a credential and of the credential.

-Content layer intervals are the intervals of time that content is asserted.
+Content layer intervals are the intervals of time that content is to be asserted.
+The content layer exists atop the resource layer.
 Content layer fields are `contentIssued` and `contentExpires`. `contentIssued` indicates the start of an assertion of content and, if omitted, has a default value of the value of `issued`. `contentExpires` indicates the end of an assertion and, if omitted, the assertion is intended while the resource and any superseding resources which contain the content are valid.

 If a verifiable statement indicates `expires` without indicating `contentExpires`, or if `contentExpires` has a value which occurs after that of `expires`, and if that statement indicates a value for `revocation`, then a system may check for a supersession when that resource expires.